sug0/cdhorizon/libcdhorizon/README.md

     CONFIG_CFLAGS=...
     CONFIG_LDFLAGS=...

-If you want libpng and/or libjpeg support, creating this file with the appropriate `CONFIG_LDFLAGS` is required.
+If you want libpng and/or libjpeg support on the driver program, creating this file with the appropriate `CONFIG_LDFLAGS` is required.
+If you're just building the library, you can ignore this step.

 ## Lua API